zonedoutspace/Membership-System/README.md

 This was simply built as a excersize to help me get use to using Namespaces, Classes, Autoloader, and PDO statements.

 # How To
+1. Be sure to open src/membership/Config.php in a text editor and edit lines 14-17 to match your SQL database.
+2. I have included a backup of the SQL database I used to get your started.
+It is backup.SQL
-Upload all the files to a directory on your web server.
-Then, include the following lines of code in each page that you want to only be visible to registered users who are signed in.
+3. Upload all the files to a directory on your web server.

+Include the following lines of code in each page that you want to only be visible to registered users who are signed in.

 ```
 <?php
     session_start();